Animal testing: History

 The earliest references to animal testing are found in the writings of the Greeks in the 2nd and 4th centuries BCE.
 Aristotle and Erasistratus were among the first to perform experiments on living animals.
 Galen, a 2nd-century Roman physician, performed post-mortem dissections of pigs and goats.
 Avenzoar, a 12th-century Arabic physician in Moorish Spain introduced an experimental method of testing surgical procedures before applying them to human patients.
+Discoveries in the 18th and 19th centuries included Antoine Lavoisier's use of a guinea pig in a calorimeter to prove that respiration was a form of combustion, and Louis Pasteur's demonstration of the germ theory of disease in the 1880s using anthrax in sheep.
+Robert Koch used animal testing of mice and guinea pigs to discover the bacteria that cause anthrax and tuberculosis.
+In the 1890s, Ivan Pavlov famously used dogs to describe classical conditioning.